pradeep-1/Playwright_BDD_TS_Project/README.md

 # Playwright_BDD_TS_Project
-Project related to API and UI automation testing with Playwright, Typescript using cucumber BDD Framework.
+Project related to API, UI And DB automation testing with Playwright, Typescript using cucumber BDD Framework.